 Creating a window

-The first thing we need to do to create stunning graphics is to create an OpenGL context and an application window to draw in.
-However, those operations are specific per operating system and OpenGL purposefully tries to abstract from these operations.
-This means we have to create a window, define a context and handle user input all by ourselves.
+The first thing we need to do before we start creating stunning graphics is to create an OpenGL context and an application window to draw in.
+However, those operations are specific per operating system and OpenGL purposefully tries to abstract itself from these operations.
+This means we have to create a window, define a context, and handle user input all by ourselves.

-GLFW is a library, written in C, specifically targeted at OpenGL providing the bare necessities required for rendering goodies to the screen.
-It allows us to create an OpenGL context, define window parameters and handle user input which is all that we need.
+GLFW is a library, written in C, specifically targeted at OpenGL.
+GLFW gives us the bare necessities required for rendering goodies to the screen.
+It allows us to create an OpenGL context, define window parameters, and handle user input, which is plenty enough for our purposes.

-The focus of this and the next tutorial is getting GLFW up and running, making sure it properly creates an OpenGL context and that it properly displays a window for us to render in.
-The tutorial will take a step-by-step approach in retrieving, building and linking the GLFW library.
-For this tutorial we will use the Microsoft Visual Studio 2015 IDE (note that the process is the same on the more recent visual studio versions).
+The focus of this and the next chapter is to get GLFW up and running, making sure it properly creates an OpenGL context and that it displays a simple window for us to mess around in.
+This chapter takes a step-by-step approach in retrieving, building and linking the GLFW library.
+We'll use Microsoft Visual Studio 2019 IDE as of this writing (note that the process is the same on the more recent visual studio versions).
 If you're not using Visual Studio (or an older version) don't worry, the process will be similar on most other IDEs.

 GLFW can be obtained from their webpage's download page.
-GLFW already has pre-compiled binaries and header files for Visual Studio 2013/2015, but for completeness' sake we will compile GLFW ourselves from the source code.
+GLFW already has pre-compiled binaries and header files for Visual Studio 2012 up to 2019, but for completeness' sake we will compile GLFW ourselves from the source code.
+This is to give you a feel for the process of compiling open-source libraries yourself as not every library will have pre-compiled binaries available.
 So let's download the Source package.